Photonic crystals may allow to control the spontaneous emission

 an axis inclined with respect to the two-dimensional periodicty plane

-is considered.
+was considered.

 Relatively recent work by

-Waterman and Pedersen [10] provides again very detailed
+Waterman and Pedersen [12] provided again very detailed

 and explicit analytical and numerical results for the effective complex

-in the quasistatic and infinitesimal lattice
+dielectric constant and permeability in the quasistatic and infinitesimal lattice

 (static) limits for several lattice geometries.